 A partnership between your firm and local realtors can provide workers with special help in the house-hunting process.
 And a relationship with local real estate lawyers or access to your own firm’s legal expertise can help lower legal fees associated with home buying for your employees.

-Professional relocation services can help with home buying when an employee moves from one area of the country to another.
-However, with telecommuting on the rise, this is increasingly less common.
+Professional relocation services can help with home buying when a new hire moves from one area of the country to another.
+However, with the rise of remote work, this is increasingly less common.

 Important Extras